Briefly about KI's research

 KI offers a wide range of service laboratories, providing advanced equipment, services, and expertise in areas such as imaging, biostatistics, biobanking, omics, and tissue engineering.
 Researchers at KI also have extensive access to national and European research infrastructures.

 KI is one of the host universities for SciLifeLab, a distributed national research infrastructure with the core mission of providing technologies that facilitate the large-scale analysis of biological processes at the molecular level.
-KI also actively works to facilitate external use of our research infrastructure.
+During 2025, KI decided on a new, integrated organisation for research infrastructure, named Research Infrastructure Karolinska Institutet (RIKI).
+It will be implemented gradually over the coming years, starting in 2026.

-The information above is largely taken from KI's annual reports of 2023 and 2024, various personell systems, and other pages on ki.se.
+The information above is largely taken from KI's annual reports of 2023–2025, various personell systems, and other pages on ki.se.